Azure/azure-sdk-for-java/faq/README.md

 ```

-After result is received if you need to do blocking calls (e.g., ``Thread.sleep(.)``) or do CPU intensive work on the result you should avoid doing so on eventloop IO netty thread.
+After result is received if you want to do CPU intensive work on the result you should avoid doing so on eventloop IO netty thread.
 You can instead provide your own Scheduler to provide your own thread for running your work.

 ```java
 import rx.schedulers;